ABolshoy/pomodoro_focus/README.md

 ## How to use the app

 Main tab:
-Launch the timer (30min) and work 100% on your task all along the timer!
+-Launch the timer (30min) and work 100% on your task all along the timer!
 Once the time is over, take a break (10min).
-Every 5 work sessions, go for a longer break (30min).
+-Every 5 work sessions, go for a longer break (30min).

 Secondary tab:
-A calendar with the working days you applied the pomodoro method, each day brings you closer to your goals.
+-A calendar with the working days you applied the pomodoro method, each day brings you closer to your goals.

 # Welcome to your Expo app 👋